Dragon Lake Veterinary Hospital

 While sedatives are very safe, again, they may be dangerous in the wrong hands.
 Only trust a professional with years of education on how to administer a proper dose.

-Dentals are unsafe without sedation.
-Plus, lack of sedation provides less opportunity to examine the teeth and make sure a proper job is done.
+Dentals are unsafe without sedation and lacking it, there is far less opportunity to examine the teeth to ensure that a complete and proper job is done.

-First off, the veterinary or technician will get a detailed history from you.
+First, the veterinarian or technician will ask several questions in order to compile a detailed history.
 This is especially important if this is their first time seeing your horse.
-This is not only to determine what may need to be involved in the dental, but also to make sure your horse is healthy enough for the process, and check if there are any other potential issues that should be investigated.
+This will help to determine what may need to be involved in the dental, make sure your horse is healthy enough to undergo the process and determine if there are any other potential issues that need be investigated.

 After taking the history, next comes the sedation.
 All veterinary dentals should be performed under sedation.
-It is impossible and potentially unsafe to do a proper job without this.
-Your horse's approximate weight will be checked with a weight tape, and then a dose for sedation will be calculated, then administered intravenously.
-(To prepare a young horse for this is is a good idea to get them used to being touched in that area of their neck.
+It is impossible and potentially unsafe to do a proper job without sedation.
+Your horse's approximate weight will be checked with a weight tape, and then a dose for sedation will be calculated, and administered intravenously.
+(To prepare a young horse for this, it is a good idea to get them accustomed to being touched in that area of their neck.
 You can pinch or flick lightly and make sure they can remain calm).
-The sedation acts quick, so be ready!
+Be aware that the sedation acts quickly!

 Once the horse is sedated enough, their head is generally secured in some way.
 If you bring your horse into the clinic, they can be held in the stocks.
 On the farm, they might be tied with a quick release, supported by a specially designed head support, or sometimes held by an assistant, and you will need a nice, flat surface.
 Whatever the mechanism, it is important to keep an eye on their balance.
 Horses use their head and neck as a counter-balance and may need the freedom to use that while sedated.

-With the head secured, a speculum is used to open the horses mouth, which is then flushed with water/antiseptic solution to help keep everything clean.
-This also allows good visibility for the vet to assess the mouth, and find out what they need to work on.
-The then process can begin.
-Dentals (or floats) nowadays are usually done with an electric tool, rather than the handheld rasp that used to be common.
-However the rasp can still be useful for small adjustments.
+With the head secured, a speculum is used to open the horse's mouth, which is then flushed with water/antiseptic solution to help keep everything clean.
+This also allows good visibility for the vet to assess the mouth and find out what they need to work on.
+Then the dental process can begin.
+Dentals (or floats) are usually done primarily with an electric tool, rather than the handheld rasp that was once common.
+The rasp may, in some instances, still be used for small adjustments.
 Any sharp points are filed down, and sometimes there will also be an adjustment of the incisors if they are not properly aligned.
-During the process the veterinarian and any assistants will be keeping an eye on how the horse is doing, sometimes additional sedation needs to be administered, especially if there is a lot that needs to be done in the mouth.
+During the process the veterinarian and any assistants will be monitoring the horse's condition.
+Sometimes additional sedation will need to be administered, especially if there is a lot that needs to be done in the mouth.

-Afterwards you will need to be able to stay with your horse for 15-30 minutes, just until they come out of the sedation enough that they can be left alone.
+It is very important that someone stays with your horse for 15-30 minutes after the dental is finished.
+They will need to be monitored until they come out of the sedation enough that they can be left alone.

 Horses have up to four different types of teeth - incisors, canine, wolf, cheek.
 Incisors are the ones in the front that are used to grab and tear the grass.
 There are six upper (maxillary), and six lower (mandible).
 Canine teeth are mostly in found in males, historically used for fighting.
 Some mares develop these too, but they tend to be much smaller.
 The wolf teeth erupt close to where the bit would sit and horses can have up to eight of them that may need to be removed.
 It is thought that wolf teeth are an evolutionary "left over" from ancient horses, as they appear to serve no useful purpose in the horse today.
 The cheek are like the powerhouse of the mouth!
 They do the grinding of all the forage, and act as four (one in each quadrant) large, flat surfaces for effective grinding of food.
 There are 24 of these teeth in total - six upper and six lower on each side.